-If an air spring is ruptured, drive the vehicle to a safe stop off the highway to investigate the problem.
+If an air spring has ruptured, drive the vehicle to a safe stop off the highway to investigate the problem.

-Do not continue to drive with ruptured air springs.
+DO NOT continue to drive with ruptured air springs.
 The air loss can cause the spring brakes to apply allowing your brakes to drag and burn up the linings, which could lead to an accident causing death or personal injury.
-Do not continue to operate the vehicle in this condition.
+DO NOT continue to operate the vehicle in this condition.

-Do not drive the vehicle if the air pressure is less than 100 psi (690 kPa).
+DO NOT drive the vehicle if the air pressure is less than 100 psi (690 kPa).
 Driving the vehicle with less than 100 psi (690 kPa) could make the brakes unsafe to use which could cause an accident involving death or personal injury.